A little poem I wrote for my oldest daughter Isabella, upon her birth. XO

 It was not until quite a few months after Bella was born that I really began to realize something was wrong.
-I developed Postpartum Obsessive Compulsive Disorder.
-At the time I thought I was going crazy.
-I remember one day looking down at my hands and realizing that they were so red and covered in a million little tiny cuts from washing them constantly.
+I developed Postpartum Anxiety & Obsessive Compulsive Disorder.
+At the time, I honestly thought I was going crazy.
+I remember one day looking down at my hands and realizing that they were so red and covered in a million little, tiny cuts from washing them constantly.
 Running through my head was “...out damn spot...”, I think I really thought I was losing it.
 Without my consent I began developing all of these strange little routines for things, I was counting everything and couldn't stop.
 I obsessed and worried about a million things and felt very overwhelmed, sad and alone.
 The one light in all of this was my beautiful baby, she saved me.
 She gave me a reason everyday to try and be the best version of myself no matter how much of a struggle it was.

 And it was a struggle.
 It got harder and harder to get out of bed, to the point where I dreaded the start of a new day.
 Things as simple as getting dressed and eating were very hard.
 Leaving the house seemed as difficult as climbing a mountain.
-I lost a lot of weight at this time because I just couldn't eat.
-I felt this way for close to a year.
+I lost a lot of weight at this time because I just couldn't eat, and felt this way for close to a year.

 I have other experiences I could recount but I think I will move forward in my story for now.

-Many years after all of this George and I
+Many years after all of this, George and I

 talked about the fact that we might like to have another child.
 What

 we decided in fact was that we wanted to have two more.
 One of the

 first things we most definitely found ourselves discussing were PMD's.
 We decided we

 could handle whatever came our way, as we were older and had more life